Ajinkyaa2004/Personal-Portfolio/README.md

 ## Personal Portfolio Website

 ## Welcome to my personal portfolio! 🚀
-This project showcases my work, skills, and projects as a Computer Science and Engineering student specializing in AI, ML, and Web Development.
+This project showcases my work, skills, and projects as a Computer Science and Engineering student specializing in AI, ML, Web Development, and Product Management.

 It’s designed to be clean, responsive, and recruiter-friendly, giving a quick overview of who I am and what I can do.